raml-org/raml-spec/versions/raml-10/raml-10.md

 In the example above, the type `Teacher` inherits all restrictions from `Person` and `Employee`.

-Multiple inheritance is only allowed if the sub-type is still a valid type declaration after inheriting all restrictions from its parent types.
-For example, the type `Number3` is fully valid:
+Multiple inheritance is allowed only if the sub-type is still a valid type declaration after inheriting all restrictions from its parent types.
+For example, the type `Number3` is valid:

 ```yaml
 types: